 He played for three clubs – AS Nancy-Lorraine (1973-79) and AS Saint-Étienne (1979-82) in France, and Juventus (1982-87) in Italy.
 In a career spanning 501 matches, he scored 265 goals, and won the Ballon d'Or for European Footballer of the Year three successive times, in 1983, 1984 and 1985.
 Following his retirement, he was coach of the French national team from 1988 to 1992, before embarking on a career as a football administrator, both in France and at FIFA and UEFA.

-He initiated financial fair play measures to stabilise clubs’ financial management, and led UEFA in the fight against match-fixing, racism and violence in stadiums.
-Michel Platini also promoted the value of Respect on and off the field, and nurtured the close relationship between UEFA and its associations, as well as fostering the exchange of knowledge between associations for the overall benefit of European football.
-He championed the constant development of UEFA’s club and national team competitions, while always adhering to the belief that football should come first in all of UEFA’s actions.
+During this period, financial fair play measures were introduced to stabilise clubs’ financial management, and UEFA reinforced the fight against match-fixing, racism and violence in stadiums.
+The close relationship between UEFA and its associations was nurtured, while the exchange of knowledge was fostered between associations for the overall benefit of European football.
+The constant development of UEFA’s club and national team competitions continued, with UEFA adhering to the belief that football should come first in all of its actions.

 Mr Platini resigned from his post of UEFA President on 14 September 2016.

 UEFA President from 19 April 1990 to 26 January 2007

 Lennart Johansson was President of UEFA for 17 years.
 Born on 5 November 1929 in Bromma, a suburb of Stockholm, his love of football has seen him remain loyal to his home-town club – Swedish outfit AIK Solna.